You can teach an old dog new tricks

 It’s rare that I have the chance to work so closely with an engineer of this caliber and although I’ve been mixing for nearly three decades, he’s got substantially more experience, having been in the business since the 60s.
-He started his career as lead singer of a rock group with a million selling hit record, went on to produce and engineer hundreds of records for various artists over the past 40 years and has been mixing FOH for this band for 20 years.
+He started his career as the lead singer of a rock group with a million-selling hit record, went on to produce and engineer hundreds of records for various artists over the past 40 years, and has been mixing FOH for this band for 20 years.

 There are opportunities for learning all around

 Even if you aren’t this moment, doing your dream job, what can you learn from your current situation?
 Along with technical knowledge; people skills, efficiency, troubleshooting, diplomacy, and tact, how to delegate, how to deal with difficult people, how to remain calm under pressure, are all things that serve us well no matter what job we are doing.
 Who do you know or work with that excels at these things?
 Watch them and learn.
 Pick their brain about how they handle specific situations or problems.
 Ask them if they would be willing to share their techniques.
 Listen and learn.
 It’s far too often that I see young aspiring engineers rambling on endlessly about what they know and how much they think they know, all the while missing the opportunity to glean knowledge and wisdom from those more experienced.
 A good lesson to learn is knowing when to keep your mouth shut and absorb what you are being taught rather than offering up your two cents every chance you get.

 It is also important who you learn from